feedhenry/fh-fhc/README.md

 $ docker tag 0618027d8d57 feedhenry/fhc:2.17.3
 ```

-Push your images (you may need to login):
+Push your images (you may need to log in):

 ```
 $ docker push feedhenry/fhc